Work With Us

 • Flexibility to do multiple on-farm tasks.

-• The intern must arrange their own transportation to the internship.
+• The apprentice must arrange their own transportation to the apprenticeship if not living in provided housing on-site.

 Dan Bayer photo